hritik2002/wordle/README.md

 # Wordle clone built using Reactjs, css.
-> Used localstorage to store the game data, along with used react's context api as state management.
+> Used react's context hook as state management.

 > Handled and learnt to build game logics in react.